-Finalist for the UASSP Executive Board for 2019-2020
+UASSP Executive Board Final Ballot Candidates for 2020-2021

-UASSP President Elect
+UASSP President Elect Middle School

-Ogden High School/Ogden
+South Ogden Jr. High

-UASSP Small High School Representative
+UASSP Intermediate High School Representative

-UASSP Large Middle School Representative
+UASSP Large High School Representative

 Serving on the UASSP Board would give me the opportunity to work and learn alongside people that I admire.
 I would like to be able to link great educators to others outside of their own districts and strengthen school networks.
 I would also love to ensure great professional experiences for everyone in UASSP.

-UASSP Assistant Principal High School Representative
+UASSP Assistant Principal Representative, Middle School